Joaveinz/PplFinder/README.md

 TODO: write nicely

+I started off trying to use the same fetchPeople hook, but ran into an "invalid hook call" problem.

+After trying a few different ways, I ended up just fetching new users from the same component.

-tried using the same hook, ran into bad hook problem, used axios to just fetch new users.
-Loading is triggered on hover of last 8 items (works with screen)
+Loading gets triggered on hover of last 8 items as these last ones are at the bottom with my large screen.

-Problem is that the scrollbar is changing when loading.
-Still work to do - refactoring.
+The problem is that the scrollbar is changing when loading.

+There is still refactoring work to do, but what is there now meets the task requirements.

 Total time for Task 3: **1h 28m**

+# Final

+I thought this was a great project to learn about react hooks.

+The requirements were clear.

+I would say the main big thing I learned is that I should be more flexible and not be too scared to make changes to existing code.
+This could have saved me two hours.